-Tour Operators have many benefits but to do it right is hard.
+Tour Operators have many benefits but doing it right is hard.
 When you start a tour operator business there are so many elements that must come together!

-It often makes it hard to know where to begin before you register your tour business.
+Knowing where to begin before registering your tour business is often challenging.
 If you’re interested in starting your own tour company, there are a few steps to take.
 First, have a look at this post for some tips.
 You’ll have a high-level idea of what you are creating.
 This will make focusing on the tasks with the best impact much easier.